fuzzymfx/fuzzymfx.github.io/content/nowstackit.md

 Say hello to our automation feature that lets you sit back, relax, and watch the magic happen!
 With StackIt, you can automate the import of data from your trusted data sources straight into your Google Sheets.
 We're all about saving you time and effort, so we give you the power to set up `schedules` that fit your data-importing groove.
 Want to import data `daily` to keep your Sheets up-to-date?
 No problemo!
 Need it `hourly` to satisfy your data-hungry soul?
 We've got you covered!
 Or perhaps a `weekly` import is more your style?
 You got it!

-StackIt also allows you to set up *alerts* to notify you when a specific event occurs.
-Set up alerts to get notified when specific events occur, like a new customer being added to your database.
+StackIt also allows you to set up `alerts` to notify you when a specific event occurs, like a new customer being added to your database.
 It's like having your own data detective on the case, making sure you never miss a beat.

 So go ahead, kick back, and let StackIt do the heavy lifting for you.
 Automate your data imports with schedules that suit your needs and get those handy alerts to stay on top of important data events.
 It's time to embrace the data automation revolution!